 Build a retaining wall

-If you are building a retaining wall, you should find out the key facts about the property (zoning, overlays, lot size and if the property is included in a neighbourhood plan) and then use the following information to find out if your new house project needs planning approval.
+If you are building a retaining wall, find out the key facts about the property and if you require planning approval.

 A retaining wall is a structure erected to support an excavated or filled embankment.